-The Poarch Band of Creek Indians unveiled in November detailed plans for its new development Owa, which means “big water” in the Muscogee Creek Language, just a few miles north of Gulf Shores in Foley.
+The Poarch Band of Creek Indians of Alabama developed OWA, which means “big water” in the Muscogee Creek language.

-The “big water” refers to a 14-acre lake at the center of the project that will feature a themed amusement park, a hotel, and a selection of restaurant and shopping opportunities.
+The “big water” refers to a 14-acre lake at the center of the project that features the amusement park, a hotel, and a selection of restaurant and shopping opportunities.

-Owa’s design will celebrate its rural roots by creating the feel of a small Southern town that evolves through time with distinct districts like a warehouse district, downtown district and amusement park.
+Owa’s design celebrates its rural roots by creating the feel of a small Southern town that evolves through time with distinct districts like a warehouse district, downtown district and amusement park.

-Phase one will open in summer 2017 and include the dining spaces, amusement park and lake.
-Future plans call for a waterpark, additional hotel space, a condominium complex and a resort-styled RV park.
+Future plans call for a waterpark, additional hotel space, a condominium complex and a resort-style RV park.